 I get it…. all this marketing and website stuff is confusing and let’s face it -it’s NOT the reason that you fell in love with photography.
-I will do my best to simplify domain names and website hosting and give you some practical guidelines to help you get your website working for you.
+I will do my best to simplify domain names and website hosting for photographers and give you some practical guidelines to help you get your website working for you.

 Before I dig in… let’s answer an important question….